 Getting started writing a manuscript once you have some results you’d like to publish can be difficult.
 When you have this trouble, creating an initial outline can help.
 Manuscript outlines give you a roadmap to follow.

 Despite having a general idea of what you want to discuss, the challenge comes in putting that idea to paper and deciding what supporting information to include and what to leave out.

-Without any clear guidance, you’re almost certain to run into writer’s block.
+Without any clear guidance, you’re almost sure to run into writer’s block.
 Using an outline, you can avoid that block before you hit it.

 - Introduce that stress-related diseases are a major contributor to health problems in home-based caregivers